Teen Driver Safety Laws

 As a parent, it’s a frightening moment when your teen drives away in a car without you for the first time.
 Years of preparation go into that moment to ensure their safety.
 Together with our partners we strive to encourage parents to have regular conversations with their children about safe driving, as well as underage drinking, at an early age and continuing through adolescence.

-We work with many traffic safety partners to implement the IKnowEverything teen driver safety program and promote many other important teen driver safety programs and campaigns.
-We urge parents to serve as role models for their children and to clearly outline expectations for safe driving and consequences if the rules aren’t followed.
+The IKnowEverything teen driver safety information is a great tool for starting conversations about safe driving.
+We urge parents to read the statistics, share them with their teens, and serve as role models for their children, clearly outlining expectations for safe driving and consequences if the rules aren’t followed.
 We strive to prevent dangerous driving behavior among our nation’s youth.